-Skills and Indicators Consistently Occasionally Seldom Observations/Evidence Provides instruction to aid in the development of social skills 3 2 1 ☐ Includes social interaction goals on the IEP ☐ Teaches appropriate social skills through lessons and role-playing opportunities ☐ Incorporates cooperative games, lessons, stories, and activities that promote altruistic behavior into planning ☐ Structures activities to encourage and teach sharing ☐ Structures activities to encourage and teach turn taking ☐ Structures activities to encourage and teach requesting and distributing items ☐ Structures activities to encourage and teach working cooperatively teaching practice) NO IN PROGE SS YES working on is: (copy this right off the Needs Assessment) practice (time, day, part of routine) teaching practice with (specific children) you will do if you are implementing this teaching practice) Achieve My Goal RESOURCES NEEDED DUE DATE How will you know when you have met your goal?
+Skills and Indicators Consistently Occasionally Seldom Observations/Evidence Provides instruction to aid in the development of social skills 3 2 1 ☐ Includes social interaction goals on the IEP ☐ Teaches appropriate social skills through lessons and role-playing opportunities ☐ Incorporates cooperative games, lessons, stories, and activities that promote altruistic behavior into planning ☐ Structures activities to encourage and teach sharing ☐ Structures activities to encourage and teach turn taking ☐ Structures activities to encourage and teach requesting and distributing items ☐ Structures activities to encourage and teach working cooperatively

+Goal (based on a selected teaching practice) IN PROGESS YES The teaching practice I am working on is: (copy this right off the Needs Assessment) I will work on this teaching practice (time, day, part of routine) I will work on this teaching practice (time, day, part of routine) (Optional) I will work on this teaching practice with (specific children) I will: (describe exactly what you will do if you are implementing this teaching practice) Action Steps to Help Me Achieve My Goal RESOURCES NEEDED DUE DATE Prepare to Collect Data How will you know when you have met your goal?
 (Remember to focus on implementation of the teaching practice) What data will you collect about implementation of this teaching practice?
 (Will you record how often you used the practice?
 What you did?
-How the children responded?) t about implementation of this teaching practice?
-(Will you record how often you used the practice?
+How the children responded?)